Encyclopedia

 Epachthosaurus

-“`html Epachthosaurus Epachthosaurus (eh-PACK-thoh-SAWR-us; “Heavy lizard”) is a genus of titanosaurian sauropod dinosaur that lived during the Late Cretaceous period, approximately 95 to 89 million years ago.
+Epachthosaurus Epachthosaurus (eh-PACK-thoh-SAWR-us; “Heavy lizard”) is a genus of titanosaurian sauropod dinosaur that lived during the Late Cretaceous period, approximately 95 to 89 million years ago.
 Its fossils were discovered in what is now Patagonia, Argentina, in South America.
-The name Epachthosaurus, meaning “heavy lizard,” was coined by paleontologist Jaime Powell in 1990 based
+The name Epachthosaurus, meaning “heavy lizard,” was coined by paleontologist Jaime Powell in 1990 based on

 Epachthosaurus Read Post »